 A bibliography of recent publications on d’Holbach, a list of pre-1789 editions of d’Holbach’s publications, and much more.

-Save the date!
-Forthcoming conference on d’Holbach’s Système de la nature 14-15 March 2022 In the year 1770, a most dangerous book swept like a storm across Europe.
-Its title was Système de la nature; its author – although few people in the eighteenth century knew it – was baron Paul Thiry d’Holbach.
-Inspired by […]
+New Approaches to d’Holbach’s Système de la nature 14-15 March 2022 Online conference organised by Dr Ruggero Sciuto (St Edmund Hall, Oxford) with the technical support of the Maison Française d’Oxford In the year 1770, a most dangerous book swept like a storm across Europe.
+Its title was Système de la nature; its author – […]